-Mushidi had initially declared to enter the 2017 NBA Draft, but later withdrew his name after seeing his draft stock flounder to the mid to late second round range.
-After having a disappointing injury-plagued 2018 season in the Serbian League and Adriatic League, his performance really tapered off has he played poorly in 2019 while splitting time between Mega Bemax and OKK Beograd, and he decided to step away from those teams to play in the German BBL for Braunschweig.
+Mushidi had initially declared to enter the 2017 NBA Draft, but he later withdrew his name after seeing his draft stock flounder to the mid to late second round range.
+After having a disappointing injury-plagued 2018 season in the Serbian League and Adriatic League, his performance really tapered off, as he played poorly in 2019 while splitting time between Mega Bemax and OKK Beograd, and he decided to step away from those teams to play in the German BBL for Braunschweig.

 Mushidi had gotten off to a good start, as he played very well in his first 8 games of the German BBL season, as he was averaging 11 points per game, but his shooting percentages were way up compared to previous years, as he made 47% of his field goals, and 39% of his threes in the regular season of that league.

 Unfortunately, I had read that he had some temper tantrums in his last few games, as that ultimately led to his abrupt dismissal from Braunschweig.
 It’s a shame, because if Mushidi had stayed in the 2017 NBA Draft, I think he would’ve had a good shot to have been drafted then, and he likely would’ve been selected in the NBA Scouting Live’s 2017 NBA mock draft that we held in June.